At A Glance Tear Trough Rejuvenation

 The eye area is probably the number one place to rejuvenate, as eye contact is the very first point of contact.
 Deep troughs can give the perception of feeling tired.
 The eye area is extremely complex as there is a relationship between the lower lid, trough, cheek junction (lid cheek junction), the medial cheek as well as the orbital rim.

 In most patients, I usually build support prior to addressing this area.
-In older patients I tighten skin with lasers, Tixel or RF prior to filling.
+In older patients I tighten skin with lasers, Tixel or RF prior to cosmetic treatments.
 Bespoke treatments give the best results.
 Above all, under-correct this area as it will take up water over time.